hybridsjs/hybrids/docs/component-model/templates.md

 ### Form Elements

-The template may contain built-in form elements or custom elements with a value, which should be bound to one of the properties of the host.
+The template may contain built-in form elements or custom elements with a value, which should be bound to one of the host's properties.

 You can create a callback manually for updating the host property value: